 Land plants are multicellular organisms that can be distinguished from other living things by a number of characteristics:

 - They make their own food.
-The majority of plants are photosynthetic and contain a green pigment called chlorophyll, which enables plants to convert energy from the sun into food.
+Plants are photosynthetic and contain a green pigment called chlorophyll, which enables plants to convert energy from the sun into food.
 Plants store their food as starch.

-- Plants are unable to move on their own, mostly being rooted to the one place.
-Their cell walls are rigid as they’re made of cellulose.
+- Plant cell walls are rigid as they’re made of cellulose.

 - The life cycle of plants includes both a sporophyte and a gametophyte generation.
 The two generations alternate, each giving rise to the other.
 This is called ‘alternation of generations'.

 Vascular tissues, called xylem and phloem, link all parts of the plant and transport water, nutrients and manufactured food around.
 These tissues also form part of the structural support for plants.